divsidhu-26/Wireless-Mesh-Network-Based-Sound-Detection/README.md

 1. Download/Clone and unzip the file
 2. python manage.py runserver

 script_py is the python script to be run on the RPI.
-Python3 has been used.